openvstorage/ovs-documentation/Troubleshooting/knownissues.md

 restart the Nova services and follow the normal steps to add the vPool.

 #### OpenStack Evacuate
-Due to a bug in OpenStack, the call to Evacuate a host when it is down goes to the host whihc is down.
+Due to a bug in OpenStack, the call to Evacuate a host when it is down goes to the host which is down.
 There is a manual work around which needs to be executed for every volume you want to evacuate.

 Before clicking Evacuate host update the cinder DB:
 ```